 VA home loans for surviving spouses work the same way as a VA loan for active duty service members and veterans:

 - You have to have a credit score of at least 620 with most lenders

 - You have to be credit-worthy with no derogatory credit for at least a 1 year period

 - You must have the capacity to make the payments.

 The amount you can purchase will depend on the amount of entitlement you have.
-Full entitlement is $36,000 and allows you to purchase a home of up to a $417,000 purchase price with no money down, assuming you qualify for the payment.
+The full entitlement is $36,000 and allows you to purchase a home of up to $417,000 purchase price with no money down, assuming you qualify for the payment.

-Your income which will determine your debt to income ratio, a calculation comparing your gross income to your proposed monthly expenses after you buy the home.
+Your income will determine your debt-to-income ratio, a calculation comparing your gross income to your proposed monthly expenses after you buy the home.